-Solar Energy is most popular and clean renewable energy that anybody can harvest.
-In the recent years, there are many upgraded technologies arrived in the market.
-With that we can harvest more energy at a small places.
+Solar Energy is the most popular and clean renewable energy that anybody can harvest.
+In recent years, there are many upgraded technologies arrived in the market.
+With that, we can harvest more energy in a small place.
 We will be discussing the latest technologies available in the market (2021).
-However, we should also consider combining those technologies together to make a best efficient solar system with compatible setup.
-Because remember the proverb
+However, we should also consider combining those technologies to make the best efficient solar system with a compatible setup.

 So let’s know about the latest technologies and try to choose a most efficient solar system.
-Keep in mind, combining right tools at the right place is always great.
+Keep in mind, combining right tools at the right place is always great for more productivity or efficiency.
 Let’s get started!

 For a simple solar setup, we need the following things

 Choosing a solar panel is very important for harvesting energy from the sun.
 There are different types of solar panels are available in the market.
-Of these, Mono Crystalline Solar panel is good in collecting more energy than traditional panels (Polycrystalline).
-You might be confused by its name that poly is more, but its not.
-The monocrystalline technology uses a single crystal on each cell that makes it highly efficient at a premium price.
+Of these, the Mono Crystalline Solar panel is good for collecting more energy than Polycrystalline panels.
+You might be confused by its name that poly is more, but it is not.
+The monocrystalline technology uses a single crystal on each cell of pure silicon makes it highly efficient at a little premium price.

 Monocrystalline Solar Panel (Higher Efficiency):

 - In Monocrystalline panels, each PV is made up of single silicon crystal.
-This panel looks black PV.
+This panel looks black in nature.
 (Good energy efficiency but high in cost, considerably 20% Higher).

-Price History for LOOM SOLAR Panel 50 WATT/12 V MONO PERC
+Price History for LOOM SOLAR Panel 190 Watt-12 Volt Mono PERC (Pack of 2)

 Last price changes